ky2710/javascript-allonge-six/myAllonge/markdown/main_1r_Composing.md

 Both patterns take us to the same destination: Composing functions out of common pieces, rather than building them entirely from scratch. `mapWith` is a very convenient abstraction for a very common pattern.

 *`mapWith` was suggested by [ludicast](http://github.com/ludicast)*

-[^mapWith]: If we were always `mapWith`-ing arrays, we could write `list.map(fn)`.
-However, there are some objects that have a `.length` property and `[]` accessors that can be mapWithted but do not have a `.map` method. `mapWith` works with those objects.
-This points to a larger issue around the question of whether containers really ought to implement methods like `.map`.
-In a language like JavaScript, we are free to define objects that know about their own implementations, such as exactly how `[]` and `.length` works and then to define standalone functions that do the rest.

 ## Flip